Wednesday, November 6, 2024

 De Dommel vlakbij de Keersop junction in de Malpie

 Het laatste stuk ten Zuiden van Wijchmaal-dorp is niet zo sensationeel en het is een heel gezoek naar de bron.
 Zelfs de boeren die ik vroeg waar nu precies/op de meter af, de bron van de Dommel was, wel drommels, ze wisten het niet aan te geven.
 De Dommel is hier minder dan een meter breed en maximaal 30 cm diep.
 Ze loopt door de weilanden naar een uitermate drassig gebied waar een uitkijktoren staat of misschien is het een wildschut die weinig gebruikt wordt.
 Bovenop de toren kun je toch niet precies zien waar de Dommel nu ECHT ontspringt.
 Maar allez zunne, op die ene hectare bij de toren daar is ook volgens de topografische kaart 'la source'!
-En er is in geen velden of wegen een boerderij in de buurt.
+En er is in geen velden of wegen een boerderijof schuur in de buurt.

 Dus we hebben in die drie dagen zo'n 20 uur met elkaar gewandeld.
 We zijn oude, door de wol geverfde kameraden uit de zeventiger jaren, en we hebben veel met elkaar gereisd, gefeest, gekaart, gegeten en gedronken, gesjanst, gesport en wat nog meer...Tja waar hebben we het dan over:...koetjes en kalfjes (het weer, hoe mooi het is enz.), maar ook over de politiek en last but not least 'hoe zitten we in ons vel'.
 Een zaak staat als een paal boven water: wij behoren tot die ene generatie die volop heeft geprofiteerd van de na-oorlogse periode vanaf 1950 zo ongeveer.
 Mijn generatie heeft hier in NL en omringende landen geen oorlog meegemaakt.
 Ter vergelijking, onze ouders hebben de twee wereldoorlogen meegemaakt plus de oorlog in Indonesie.
 Wij zijn de eerste 'beneficiaries' van de grote vooruitgang; noem het maar op: de AOW, hebben kunnen studeren, altijd werk vinden, redelijk tot goed verdienen, eigen huisje, verzekeringen die altijd doorlopen, verbeterde zorg, vakanties all over the world, mobiliteit per auto en ga maar door.
 Het materiele probleem is voor eens en voor altijd opgelost.
 De Nederlandse senioor is zo welvarend dat de politiek ons oudjes meer wil belasten.

 We hebben uiteraard niet kunnen ontkomen aan fouten en de impact daarvan.
 Zo hebben Gerard en ik ons huwelijk niet kunnen redden.
-Zo hebben Cor en ik het aan ons hart (gehad), en Gerard een hoge bloedruk.
+Zo hebben Cor en ik het aan ons hart (gehad), en Gerard een hoge bloeddruk.
 Zo hebben Gerard en ik een partner die vreemd is aan de NL cultuur (Korea en Belgie).
 Zeker het dagelijkse gefoeter van Gerard over 'Bels' is een teken dat de mensen aldaar een attitude hebben waar de Nederlanders of 'den Hollander' niet mee overweg kan.
-Daarentegen zie ik het nog steeds zitten om uiteindelijk, voor mijn 80e naar Korea te migreren.
+Daarentegen zie ik het nog steeds zitten om uiteindelijk, voor mijn 80e naar Korea te migreren/ 'ik vertrek'.
 En a Dutchman staat in Korea hoger aangeschreven dan een Hollander in Belgie.

 En nu we ouder worden speelt gezondheid een steeds grotere rol.
 Volgens mijn huisarts zijn de volgende zaken belangrijk: 1. je wordt ouder papa en dat betekent dat langzaam maar zeker alles minder wordt (dat geldt voor iedereen) 2. veel alcohol is nu uit den boze ( het is al minder dan 10 jaar geleden maar dagelijks alcohol moet en kan uitgeband worden) 3. stress...daar heb ik weinig of geen last van 4. blijf bezig met je lichaam en geest...wandelen, fietsen, je hersens gebruiken enz. / dat doen we alledrie!
 Conclusie: alledrie ouder elk jaar maar het eind is nog niet in zicht.
 Cor is 75, Gerard 70 en ik 73.
 Hopelijk kunnen we nog zulks wandeltochten maken tot we de 80 in het vizier krijgen.
 De tijd zal het leren.Wie weet komt er nog een vervolg: het traject 's Hertogenbosch naar Valkenswaard / mogelijk in 2025.